Blisse/blisse.github.com/_posts/2012-10-25-merllinker.markdown

 </p>

 <p>
-	I found out a slightly annoying limitation of Python.
-Apparently I can't directly read the merl file, so my program's input is a .xdd file.
-The entire program can be run by the following commands.
+	I found out a slightly annoying limitation of Python that I must look for a solution around in the future.
+Apparently I can't directly read the MERL file, so my program's input is a .xdd file.
+The entire program can only be run following conversion of the MERL file to a binary string.
 </p>

 <p>